Situated on the East Coast of the United States, Massachusetts has a population of 6.893million (2020) and has good sports betting potential.

 The Bay State has some of sport’s most storied franchises within its state lines – including the NFL’s all-conguering New England Patriots, baseball’s Boston Red Sox (who play at iconic Fenway Park), the NBA’s Boston Celtics and the NHL’s Boston Bruins.

-But despite all those terrific sports betting options literally on their doorstep, Massachusettsans can still not bet legally on sports.
+But despite all those terrific sports betting options literally on their doorstep, as well as legislation now having been passed, Massachusettsans still have to wait to bet legally on sports.

 Is Sports Betting Legal in Massachusetts?

-They believe the need for extra tax dollars due to the catastrophic financial impact of COVID-19 will help push the case for the legalization of sports betting.
+Massachusetts legalized sports betting on August 10, 2022.
+Ultimately, the need for extra tax dollars due to the catastrophic financial impact of COVID-19 helped push the case for the legalization of sports betting over the legislative line.

 Legal Sports Betting near Massachusetts